 The mayor is elected by the City Council from among its members.
 The mayor serves as the “chairperson” of the City’s “board of directors,” the City Council.
 The mayor presides at formal meetings of the City Council and serves as the City Council’s primary representative to the media, before other governmental bodies, on various boards and commissions, in welcoming conventions to the city, etc. While the mayor may be more high profile than other City Council members, the mayor’s vote counts no more nor any less than the vote of any other City Council member.
 The mayor’s term lasts two years.

-The City Council holds its regular agenda meetings on the first and third Tuesdays of each month at 6:00 pm in the City Council Chambers at Yakima City Hall.
+The City Council holds its regular meetings on the first and third Tuesdays of each month at 5:30 pm in the City Council Chambers at Yakima City Hall.
 Various citizen boards, commissions, and committees of the City meet at various other times.

-The City of Yakima is organized into 8 departments – the Administration Department, the Finance & Budget Department, the Legal Department, the Community Development Department, the Utilities & Engineering Department, the Public Works Department, the Police Department, and the Fire Department.
+The City of Yakima is organized into 9 departments – the Administration Department, the Finance & Budget Department, the Legal Department, the Community Development Department, the Airport Department, the Human Resources Department, the Public Works Department, the Police Department, and the Fire Department.